Alcantor/LotusECU-T4e/README.md

 The engine starts, runs for 1 or 2 seconds and die, then an OBD scanner reports the P0340 error.

-In the T4e the car model is stored into the EEPROM at 0x7C0, and if you flash another tune, the ECU will see it and set a flag.
-I recommend to fill with zeros the EEPROM from 0x7C0 to 0x7E0 as an unprogrammed ECU would be.
+In the T4e, the car model is stored in the EEPROM at 0x7C0.
+If you flash another tune, the ECU will detect it and set a flag.
+To address this, I recommend filling the EEPROM from 0x7C0 to 0x7E0 with zeros, as an unprogrammed ECU would be.

-In the T6 the car model is stored into the coding area from 0x01C020 to 0x01C040.
+In the T6, the car model is stored in the coding area from 0x01C020 to 0x01C040

+## The Lotus ECU in other cars

+### The Caterham Seven

+The bootloader uses another encryption key and the unlock magic word differs.
+However, the rest is very similar.

+### The Yaris GRMN

+The bootloader uses another encryption key and communicates using the other CAN-Bus (PIN RH3 and RH4) at 500 kbit/s.

+The live tuning feature is configured on the same interface but at 1 Mbit/s.

+The unlock magic word still involves 4 bytes, but they are spread throughout the calibration and not contiguous at the end.

+The CRC algorithm is altered to produces non-standard values and is stored in the middle of the calibration.

 ## Need more help?